Inzamam93/Inzamam93/README.md

 Greeings, fellow coder.
 You stand before the GitHub of

   INZAMAM GHAZZALI
-  Vanquisher of Stack Traces
+  Vanquisher of bugs
-  Tamer of Unruly PL/SQL
+  Tamer of unruly performance issues
   Debugger of Things Most Men Fear to Open

 6 years hath he walked the cursed halls of IFS Applications.